-- Convert large CSV and JSON to Parquet.
+- Convert large CSV and JSON files to Parquet.
 Parquet is a columnar format.
 Because it's compressed, its file sizes are smaller than CSV or JSON files that contain the same data.
-Serverless SQL pool is able to skip the columns and rows that are not needed in query if you are reading Parquet files.
-Serverless SQL pool will need less time and fewer storage requests to read it.
+Serverless SQL pool skips the columns and rows that aren't needed in a query if you're reading Parquet files.
+Serverless SQL pool needs less time and fewer storage requests to read it.

 - If a query targets a single large file, you'll benefit from splitting it into multiple smaller files.

 - Try to keep your CSV file size between 100 MB and 10 GB.

 - It's better to have equally sized files for a single OPENROWSET path or an external table LOCATION.

 - Partition your data by storing partitions to different folders or file names.
 See Use filename and filepath functions to target specific partitions.